 That can markedly improve your cash flow—especially when you compare it to traditional workers comp premiums, which typically require you to put down a hefty 25% deposit (based on your estimated annual payroll) and make several monthly installments thereafter.
 This can put quite a squeeze on your operating cash.
-Since most employers earn revenue throughout the year, it makes sense to spread an insurance premium payment over the course of the year.
+Since most employers earn revenue throughout the year, it may make sense to spread an insurance premium payment over the course of the year.

-Reality check: Contrary to some industry hype, pay-as-you-go workers comp is not a no-money-down proposition.
+Reality check: Contrary to some industry hype, pay-as-you-go workers’ comp is not a no-money-down proposition.
 You will need to pay some cash up front—just not as much.